 When the time comes to harvest, it's important to choose a suitable method to maximize the yield and minimize losses.
 Many farmers have difficulties at harvesting and handling their crops.
-They have to know the exact time for harvest, because harvesting time is the most important thing in the crop management.
+They have to know the exact time for harvest, because Harvey

-Best Practices: Pest control management and practices

-Best Practices: for the academic year 2021-22
+Best Practices: Pest control management and practices Best Practices: for the academic year 2022-23

-List of Students
+List of Students Department of Zoology